hasura/promptql-nodejs-sdk/README.md

 - If you are new with PromptQL, follow [the quickstart guide of PromptQL](https://hasura.io/docs/promptql/quickstart/) to create a project.
 - Create a PromptQL API Key in project settings tab on [https://console.hasura.io](https://console.hasura.io).
-- Your Project API endpoint and security headers.
+- Security headers and your Project API endpoint (version 1) or build version (version 2).

 ### Use PromptQL SDK